 Water Damage and Climatic Conditions

-If there are any roof leaks or spillages on the floor the synthetic surface is highly resistant and non-absorbent, whereas a timber surface will absorb moisture and has gaps where water can ingress, therefore can be easily damaged leading to a full or part replacement of the floor.
+If there are any roof leaks or spillages on the floor a synthetic surface is highly resistant and non-absorbent, whereas a timber surface will absorb moisture and has gaps where water can ingress, therefore can be easily damaged which may require a full or part replacement of the floor.

 We are increasingly replacing more timber sports floors due to roof leaks or ingress of moisture than we do sprung synthetic floors.

 Climatic conditions are becoming more variable, both in terms of temperature but more importantly humidity.
 All timber surfaces expand and contract with changes in relative humidity, and we now find that this increased humidity has led many sports floors to move and expand.